The Hilbert scheme of points on a threefold: broken Gorenstein structures and linkage: Preliminaries

-We denote by $\ua$, $\ub$ regular sequences of length three in $S$.
-For an ideal $I\subseteq S$ containing $\ua$, the ideal $(\ua : I) = \left\{ s\in S\ |\ sI \subseteq (\ua) \right\}$ is called the \textbf{link} of $I$ with respect to $\ua$.
-We say that two ideals $I$ and $J$ are \textbf{linked} if $J$ is the link of $I$ with respect to some regular sequence.
+With notation as in Lemma \ref{ref:mainlinkage:lem}, the ideal $(\ua : I)$ is called the \textbf{link} of $I$ with respect to $\ua$.
+Two ideals $I$ and $J$ are \textbf{linked} if $J$ is the link of $I$ with respect to some regular sequence.
 We say that $I$ and $J$ are in the same \textbf{linkage class} if there is a chain of links from $I$ to $J$.
 An ideal $I \subseteq S$ is said to be \textbf{licci} if it is in the linkage class of a complete intersection.